GreenDelta/openLCA2-manual/src/conceptual_guideline.md

 Following the same steps, we'll also create the product system of a cow milk pack.
 This way, we can compare them and draw some considerations about their different environmental impact.

 ![](./media/cowmilk_modelgraph.png)
-_Life cycle model of a cow milk pack, with all it interconnected processes_
+_Life cycle model of a cow milk pack, with all its interconnected processes_

 Check the ["Product system"](./prod_sys/index.md) section to learn more.